Reflections on History and Current Affairs: A Cautionary Tale

 A house divided is a house doomed to fall.

 All empires decay and collapse.
-Egypt, Rome, Persia, Britain, the Soviet Union and dictatorships too, benevolent or otherwise: Charlemagne, Genghis Khan, Napoleon, Hitler, Stalin, Mussolini.
+Egypt, Rome, Persia, Britain, the Soviet Union, and dictatorships—benevolent or otherwise—such as Charlemagne, Genghis Khan, Napoleon, Hitler, Stalin, and Mussolini.
 They collapse under their own weight, rotting from within and falling in the face of a united opposition.

 America is not immune.
-Its only hope is to recognise that only as a voluntarily united nation can it succeed.
-This requires a government that provides equal justice for ALL people and seeks the well-being of ALL people, not just those in power and the ultra-wealthy few at the top of society, including the technology oligarchs.
+Its only hope lies in recognizing that only as a voluntarily united nation can it succeed.
+This requires a government that provides equal justice for all people and seeks the well-being of all, not just those in power and the ultra-wealthy few at the top of society, including the technology oligarchs.

 Hi David,